How To Choose The Right Social Media Platform For Your Business

 Start with your audience

 If you’ve learnt anything from every marketer’s love-to-hate series, Emily in Paris is that your audience must come first every single time.
-Emily’s focus is always “what do our audience want”, not “what do we want to share?
+Emily’s focus is always “What does our audience want?“, not “What do we want to share?
 Your audience is the most important factor when choosing a social media platform.

 By switching the focus from yourself and your aims, to the people you serve and how you can help them.
 You can transform passive scrollers into engaged, trusting and loyal community members.